 Moment Cinebloom Diffusion Filter Review | Bottom Line

-The build quality of the Moment filters is the best I’ve seen so far and I like the red ring, looks cool and the bright color makes it obvious when you have this filter mounted to your lens.
+The build quality of the Moment filters is top-notch and on par with Tiffen filters.
+Additionally, the red ring design adds a cool look, and the bright color makes it easy to spot when the filter is attached to your lens.

 Sample Images – 10% Power